hengshuaiyao/HengshuaiYao.github.io/README.md

 *2017*
 [[Patent](https://patents.google.com/patent/US20190101917A1/en)]

-We introduce a novel method for action selection in reinforcement learning using a neural network that learns a model of the environment's dynamics (model‑based RL).
+We introduce a method for action selection in reinforcement learning using a neural network that learns an action-conditioned model of the car's environment's dynamics.
 The method enables efficient planning by simulating future states and selecting actions that optimize long‑term rewards.
-This foundational patent, filed during my tenure at Huawei, directly informed the model‑based planning philosophy later validated in Huawei's ADS 4.0 WEWA architecture.
+This foundational patent, filed during my tenure at Huawei, pioneered Huawei's ADS 4.0 WEWA architecture (2025).

 ### Pseudo-MDPs and Factored Linear Action Models
 **H. Yao**, Cs.
 Szepesvári, B. A. Pires, X. Zhang